The 3D pulsar magnetosphere with machine learning: first results: Domain decomposition

 \section{Domain decomposition}

 Our goal is to obtain the steady-state structure of the inclined rotating pulsar magnetosphere with an independent new methodology.
 We address the problem in the mathematical frame that corotates with the star, keeping however the values of the magnetic and electric fields as measured in the laboratory (non-rotating) frame.
-We will work in spherical coordinates $(r,\theta,\phi)$ centered on the star and oriented along the axis of rotation.
+We will work in both cartesian $(x,y,z)$ and spherical coordinates $(r,\theta,\phi)$ centered on the star and oriented along the axis of rotation.
 This is a mathematical system of coordinates corotating with the star, and there are no Lorentz transformations between that frame and the laboratory frame.
 The problem has been formulated as such by \citet{2009ApJ...692..140M} \citep[see also][for further analysis]{2012MNRAS.424..605P}, and the requirement of steady-state is equivalent to setting $\partial/\partial t=0$ in the corotating frame.
 Following the Muslimov and Harding formulation it is straightforward to show that, in steady state,

-Here, the subscript $p$ denotes a poloidal field component (i.e. only the $r$ and $\theta$ components of the field).
+Here, the subscript $p$ denotes a poloidal field component (i.e. only the $r$ and $\theta$ components of the field). $R_{\rm lc}\equiv c/\Omega$ is the radius of the so-called light cylinder.
 It is interesting that, in steady-state, $E_\phi=0$ even in the general 3D problem.
 Furthermore, the force-free condition

 may be rewritten in steady-state as

 where $\alpha$ is an electric current function that is constant along individual field lines, namely

 Eq.~(\ref{ff2}) was first obtained by \citet{1974ApJ...187..359E} and \citet{1975MSRSL...8...79M} but has never been solved before in 3D.